Is Halloumi Supposed to Be Squeaky? (Solved!)

 This is what gives halloumi its characteristic rubbery texture.

-In fact, it’s a good source of protein
+It’s a good source of protein

 When you are eating halloumi, the protein strands rub against your teeth and create a squeaky sound.